Applications of the theory of Floer to symmetric spaces: Some technical lemmas

 \begin{proof} Since the \Ham flow $\varphi_H^t$ of $H$ preserves $\C$, we may assume, after taking a gauge transformation $\varphi_H^g$ for some $g:\S_M\ra\RR$, $u_M$ converges to a point at each of the negative strip-like ends (i.e. the time-$\frac{1}{2}$ \Ham chords become time-0 ones).
 Denote by $\L_M$ and $\RFFF{\CO}$ the vertical tangent bundles of the cotangent bundle $M=T^*(G/K)\ra G/K$ and the fiber bundle $\C\simeq G\times_K \RF \ra G/K$ respectively.
 Let $\L_M^{\perp}$ be the horizontal subbundle of $TM$ with respect to the Levi-Civita connection.
 Over $C$, there are two Lagrangian subbundles of the symplectic vector bundle $T(M^-\times \CO)|_C$: the tangent bundle $TC$ and the direct sum $\L_M^{\perp}|_C\oplus \RFFF{\CO}$.
 (Here we identify $C$ with $\C \subset M$.)
 Observe that $\L_M\cap \L_M^{\perp}=\mb{0}$ and $\L_M|_C\circ TC=\RFFF{\CO}$.
 By Lemma \ref{easy}, we can homotope the seam condition $TC$ to $\L_M^{\perp}|_C\oplus \RFFF{\CO}$, such that the non-degeneracy at the negative (triple-)strip-like end is preserved.
 It follows that the index $\ind(\ul{u})$ is equal to the sum of the indices of the corresponding Fredholm operators over $\S_M$ and $\S_{\CO}$, each with Lagrangian boundary condition.
 Let us denote them by $\ind_M$ and $\ind_{\CO}$ respectively.

 For $\ind_{\CO}$, we proceed as in the proof of Lemma \ref{monocapdisk} and come up with the Lagrangian path

 By a straightforward computation, we get

 It remains to compute $\ind_M$.
 Using the Lagrangian distributions $\L_M$ and $\L_M^{\perp}$ in $M$, we find that $\ind_M$ is equal to minus the cohomological degree of the \Ham chord $x_{in}$.
 The latter degree can be determined by noticing that along $x_{in}$, the symplectic vector bundle $TM$ splits into $T(T^*T_0)$ and its symplectic orthogonal complement $T(T^*T_0)^{\perp\w}$, and the Lagrangian subbundle $\L_M$ splits into the vertical tangent bundle of $T^*T_0\ra T_0$ and a Lagrangian subbundle of $T(T^*T_0)^{\perp\w}$.
 It is well-known that the index for the first Lagrangian subbundle is zero.
-For the second, it is easy to see that it plays the same role as $\RFFF{\CO}$, provided that we replace $X_{out}$ by $q_{in}+a$.
+For the second, notice that it plays the same role as $\RFFF{\CO}$, provided that we replace $X_{out}$ by $q_{in}+a$.
 Since $\phi_0(q_{in}+a)=X_{in}$, we have

 \end{proof}